Compositional Design of Safety Controllers for Large-Scale Stochastic Hybrid Systems: Stochastic Hybrid Systems

 \subsection{Augmented SHS}

-As it can be observed, the SHS in~\eqref{Eq:1} encompasses both continuous and discrete evolutions, in which continuous behaviours are governed by stochastic differential equations with Brownian motions and Poisson processes, and instantaneous jumps are modelled by stochastic difference equations with additive noises.
-In the next definition, we provide a \emph{unified framework} for SHS covering both continuous and discrete behaviours by adding an auxiliary variable $\vartheta_i$ to the state tuple of $\Phi_i$ as a counter, based on which an SHS is allowed or prevented from jump.
+As can be observed, the SHS in~\eqref{Eq:1} encompasses both continuous and discrete evolutions, in which continuous behaviors are governed by stochastic differential equations with Brownian motions and Poisson processes, and instantaneous jumps are modeled by discrete-time stochastic reset equations with additive noise.
+To enable a \emph{unified treatment} of these two modes of evolution, and to handle the logic governing jump timing, we introduce an augmented representation of SHS, adopted from~\citet[Definition~5]{swikir2020symbolic} but adapted to the stochastic setting, as formalized in the following definition.